schibsted/spid-tech-docs/resources/articles/authentication.md

 Refer to [the spec](http://tools.ietf.org/html/draft-ietf-oauth-v2-11) for details on what these error codes mean.

-- **redirect_uri_mismatch**: The redirection URI provided does not match a pre-registered redirection URI stored in SchAcc.
+- **redirect_uri_mismatch**: The redirection URI provided does not match a pre-registered redirection URI stored in Schibsted account.
 - **unauthorized_client**: The client is not authorized to request an authorization code using this method or authorization grant type.
 - **access_denied**: The resource owner or authorization server denied the request.
 - **invalid_request**: The request is missing a required parameter, includes an invalid parameter value,